Radiodiffusion Télévision Sénégalaise: History

 The French military opened the first radio broadcasting station in Dakar in 1932.
 It began broadcasting civilian programming in 1939.
 The origins of RTS are in Radio-Dakar, created in 1950, that broadcast eight hours per day.
 In 1951 two channels appear: Dakar Inter and Dakar Afrique, broadcast to listeners across western Africa.

 In 1959, the fusion of Mali and Senegal into the Mali Federation causes the creation of Radio Mali, its bases being in Radio Inter.
 On August 20, 1960, when Senegal separated from the Mali Federation, Radio Mali became Radio Senegal with two channels: one national and the other international.

 In 1962, Radio Senegal became the flagship member of the Union of African National Television and Radio Organizations and its successor, the African Union of Broadcasting.

-In February 1965, the Senegalese government began its first television broadcasts, which come to an end in 1972.
+In February 1965, the Senegalese government began its first television broadcasts, with health and nutrition programmes.
+Experimental programmes came to an end in 1969.
 However, the Munich Olympics created a demand that incited the Senegalese government to create an institution producing both television and radio broadcasts.
-The Office de Radiodiffusion Télévision du Sénégal (ORTS) was created in 1973, operating two radio channels and a national television channel.
+The Office de Radiodiffusion Télévision du Sénégal (ORTS) was created in 1973, operating two radio channels and a national television channel (channel 7 in Dakar).